Scaramucci launching PAC to 'dismantle' Trump: I can possibly move 'eight percent' of his voters

 "At the end of the day, you know, I can grab ahold of five, six, eight percent of the people that know he's nuts and possibly move them," Scaramucci added.

-On Monday, Trump blasted Scaramucci on and referenced Scaramucci's wife, Deidre Ball, on Twitter.
+On Monday, Trump blasted Scaramucci and referenced Scaramucci's wife, Deidre Ball, on Twitter.

 CLICK HERE TO GET THE FOX NEWS APP